pytest-dev/pytest/doc/en/reference/reference.rst

       --strict-markers      Markers not registered in the `markers` section of the configuration file raise errors
       --strict              (Deprecated) alias to --strict-markers
+      -c, --config-file FILE
-      -c file               Load configuration from `file` instead of trying to locate one of the implicit configuration files --continue-on-collection-errors
+                            Load configuration from `FILE` instead of trying to locate one of the implicit configuration files --continue-on-collection-errors
                             Force test execution even if collection errors occur